UW-Stout Volleyball Camps

-With the 2016 season, Laura Evans begins her third season as the Blue Devils' head volleyball coach.
+With the 2017 season, Laura Evans begins her fourth season as the Blue Devils' head volleyball coach.

 The Blue Devils went 16-18 in 2015, and Molly Brion and Ashley Pratt earned WIAC honorable mention honors.
 The Blue Devils went 3-1 on a trip to the West Coast and held their own in the UW-Whitewater Invitational where they faced three nationally ranked teams.